alexandair/azure-content/articles/virtual-machines/virtual-machines-linux-extensions-customscript.md

    ms.date="03/29/2016"
    ms.author="kundanap"/>

-# Using the Custom Script extension for Linux VMs With Azure Resource Manager templates
+# Using the Custom Script extension for Linux VMs with Azure Resource Manager templates

 This article gives an overview of writing Azure Resource Manager templates with the Custom Script extension for bootstrapping workloads on a Linux VM.